cyscale/cyscale.com/src/markdown/blog/2023-02-21-cnapp-the-key-to-secure-cloud-native-applications.md

 * Assets are not publicly accessible unless it is necessary,
 * Encryption keys are managed correctly in their entire lifecycle, and others.

-For each of these best practices and more, Cyscale offers a wide variety of controls that cover AWS, Microsoft Azure, GCP, and Alibaba Cloud.
+For each of these best practices and more, Cyscale offers a wide variety of controls that cover AWS, Microsoft Azure, Google Cloud, and Alibaba Cloud.
 Some examples of controls are:

 * *Ensure object containers don't have permissive access policies*,
 * *Ensure databases are not publicly accessible*,